jaredly/j3/Roadmap.md

 I mean, it's probably fine.
 It will over-index, sometimes, but how often are you actually changing the /kind/ of something you're exporting anyways. seems like a relatively low cost situation.

+yeah so the thing about autocomplete is it would be nice to know what ~kinds of things are valid. e.g. don't complete a term when a type is wanted.

+Q:
+can/should an export have multiple /kind/s?
+like the (>=) export could have a ... oh yeah btw those binops aren't left or right associative, they would be 'multi-ops' or whatever. anyway,
+(>=) would be [binop, multi-op, value]
+(*) would be [binop, left-binop, value]
+(|>) would be [binop, left-binop, value]
+($) would be [binop, right-binop, value] right? they would all be values.

+anyway, the parser would look at those things and say "here I am resolving binops, so does this thing
+I'm looking at have `left-binop` or `right-binop` or `multi-op` on it?"

+And the autocompleter, when in the ~binop location would just be looking for `kind=binop`.

+yeah that's cool.
+SO: parser gets a mapping of `{id+idx: string[]}` that it can use to parse stuff.

+also, a macro export would declare itself to be *also* a (value) or (type) or whatever for the purpose of autocomplete. sounds great.

+Yeah ok I'm feeling good about that.

 # PLACEHOLDERS